YatterOfficial/Yatter.Invigoration/README.md

 In this example, we will create a user and create the user's micro-site within the application-wide multi-user infrastructure, and then finally, we will email them a link saying that their account can be logged into.

 We will also use TO / TA class naming notation to name TObject and TActor classes, respectively.
-This will be reflected in the Invigoration Nesting.
+This will not just be reflected in the Invigoration Nesting, but also in the class filenames, wherever the software engineer places them.
+This convention, similar to naming interfaces with a preceding 'I' (e.g. IDisposable), will make the Invigoration Matrix obvious to anyone who looks at the application's directory structures.

 The trammel-chain, which will define the Invigorator nesting, is composed from the following bullet-points: